 For the Hikes

 Most of Hawaii’s hikes – with the exception of Makapu’u Lighthouse and Diamond Head – are quite muddy, like Manoa Falls and Likeke Falls.
 Some require a couple of small river crossings.
 Some have you scuffing your shoes on each and every rock you pass.
 Needless to say, your shoes can get quite beat up on Hawaii hikes – but they are totally worth it.
-So bring so active shoes that you would be okay with throwing away at the end of your trip are a must-have on a Hawaii packing list.
+So active shoes that you would potentially be okay with throwing away at the end of your trip are a must-have on a Hawaii packing list.
 I use Fila’s Women’s Hiking Shoes, but there is a men’s version as well.

 A reusable water bottle is a must-have on a Hawaii packing list in my opinion.
 Always bring water (and perhaps a snack) on these hikes as well!
 Instead of having to remember to buy another water bottle on your way out each day, just bring a reusable water bottle!
 The small 18-ounce hydroflask is my personal favorite.

 Of course, you’ll need something to carry your snacks and water in, and I absolutely have to recommend a mini High Sierra backpack.
 I’ve been using my mini High Sierra backpack for my adventures for literally a decade – and it is still in great condition!
 High Sierra’s water-resistant material is perfect for protecting your phone and camera from potential water and mud splashes during those river crossings.
 If you want to purchase one, Amazon is ready for ya!

 Most tourists expect Hawaii to be sunny and warm all the time, but it can get quite a bit chilly here.
 I’d definitely recommend bringing a light jacket to wear when you go out at night.
 Maybe even throw in a couple pairs of long pants while you’re at it.